-Ultrasound scans have been used in antenatal care for over thirty years and there is no evidence to suggest that they are harmful to you or your baby.
+Ultrasound scans have been used in antenatal care for over forty years and there is no evidence to suggest that they are harmful to you or your baby.
 Most women whose pregnancy is progressing without complications will be offered a maximum of two to three scans in their pregnancy.

 Below we describe the scans most commonly offered in the UK.
 Not all hospitals will offer all these scans.
 Your midwife or doctor will tell you which scans your unit offers.